yorevs/homesetup/README.md

 |                        | __hhs_about_command    | Display information about the given command                                 |

 ### Development tools

+The complete handbook of development tools can be found [here](docs/handbook/pages/functions.md#development-tools)

 | File                  | Function                     | Purpose                                                                            |
 | --------------------- | ---------------------------- | ---------------------------------------------------------------------------------- |